Nursing 406 - Adult Health Care » Spring 2020 » Chapter 12 Quiz

 The nurse informs the patient that a preventive approach for pain relief will be used, involving nonsteroidal anti-inflammatory drugs.
 What will this mean for the patient?

-C. The pain medication will be administered before the pain is experienced.
+C. The pain medication will be administered when the pain is at its peak.

 Question #53